Creation – The Literal Week

 7-Jesus referred to the literal story of the creation of Adam and Eve in Matthew 19:4-6.
 Adam and Eve were not created over a long period of time.
 Also, the apostle Paul taught the same truth in 1 Corinthians 15:47.

-So, to be true to the Bible record, we must accept that the days of creation were literal solar days of time just as we know them now.
+So, to be true to the Bible account, we must believe that the days of creation were literal solar days just as they are now.

 In His service,